Introduction

 }

-You can see more detail and an example in this CSS Tricks Article.
+You can see more detail and an example in this CSS Tricks article on ellipsis overflow.
 (Be ready to go look that article up every time you want to use this.)

 Knowledge check